Richmond Community High School

 Richmond Community High School (RCHS) is an alternative high school operated by the Richmond City Public Schools in Richmond, Virginia, United States.
-It was founded in 1977 as America's first full-time, four year, public high school for academically talented students primarily from minority and low-income families.
+It was founded in 1977 as America's first full-time, four year, public high school for academically talented students.

 Richmond Community High School admits applicants from within the city limits who are identified as academically gifted, with a preference for socio-economically challenged students.
 Virtually all graduates continue to college.

+The school is consistently highly ranked by education rankings lists.